DomGries/InnoDependencyInstaller/README.md

     ExtractTemporaryFile('dxwebsetup.exe');
     ```

-The dependencies are installed based on the system architecture.
+The dependencies are installed based on the system architecture (x86, x64, or ARM64).
 If you want to install 32-bit dependencies on a 64-bit system you can force 32-bit mode like so:

 ```iss
 Dependency_ForceX86 := True; // force 32-bit install of next dependencies
 Dependency_AddVC2013;
 Dependency_ForceX86 := False; // disable forced 32-bit install again
 ```

+A similar version exists for forcing 64-bit on arm.

 If you only deploy 32-bit binaries and dependencies you can also instead just not define [ArchitecturesInstallIn64BitMode](https://jrsoftware.org/ishelp/index.php?topic=setup_architecturesinstallin64bitmode) in [Setup].